are you our new finance talent?

 - Analyzing data and creating dashboards to provide your stakeholders with the necessary insights

-In short, you know how to skillfully combine your financial background with your technical- and data analytical skills.
+In short, you know how to skillfully combine your financial background with your technical- and/or data analytical skills.
 The specifics of your work duties will be fine-tuned, and are dependent on what type of financial institution you will be employed at, either a bank, insurer, or asset manager.

 What are we looking for?